-The specific gravity of Bupivacaine Spinal is between 1.030 and 1.035 at 25°C and 1.03 at 37°C.
+The specific gravity of Bupivacaine Hydrochloride in Dextrose Injection, USP is between 1.030 and 1.035 at 25°C and 1.03 at 37°C.

-Bupivacaine Spinal does not contain any preservatives.
+Bupivacaine Hydrochloride in Dextrose Injection, USP does not contain any preservatives.

-Local anesthetics block the generation and the conduction of nerve impulses, presumably by increasing the threshold for electrical excitation in the nerve, by slowing the propagation of the nerve impulse and by reducing the rate of rise of the action potential.
-In general, the progression of anesthesia is related to the diameter, myelination and conduction velocity of affected nerve fibers.
-Clinically, the order of loss of nerve function is as follows: (1) pain, (2) temperature, (3) touch, (4) proprioception and (5) skeletal muscle tone.
+Local anesthetics block the generation and the conduction of nerve impulses, presumably by increasing the threshold for electrical excitation in the nerve, by slowing the propagation of the nerve impulse, and by reducing the rate of rise of the action potential.
+In general, the progression of anesthesia is related to the diameter, myelination, and conduction velocity of affected nerve fibers.
+Clinically, the order of loss of nerve function is as follows: (1) pain, (2) temperature, (3) touch, (4) proprioception, and (5) skeletal muscle tone.

-Systemic absorption of local anesthetics produces effects on the cardiovascular and central nervous system (CNS).
+Systemic absorption of local anesthetics produces effects on the cardiovascular and central nervous systems (CNS).
 At blood concentrations achieved with normal therapeutic doses, changes in cardiac conduction, excitability, refractoriness, contractility, and peripheral vascular resistance are minimal.
-However, toxic blood concentrations depress cardiac conduction and excitability, which may lead to atrioventricular block, ventricular arrhythmias and cardiac arrest, sometimes resulting in fatalities.
+However, toxic blood concentrations depress cardiac conduction and excitability, which may lead to atrioventricular block, ventricular arrhythmias, and cardiac arrest, sometimes resulting in fatalities.
 In addition, myocardial contractility is depressed and peripheral vasodilation occurs, leading to decreased cardiac output and arterial blood pressure.
 Recent clinical reports and animal research suggest that these cardiovascular changes are more likely to occur after unintended direct intravascular injection of bupivacaine.
 Therefore, when epidural anesthesia with bupivacaine is considered, incremental dosing is necessary.

 Local anesthetics appear to cross the placenta by passive diffusion.
 The rate and degree of diffusion is governed by (1) the degree of plasma protein binding, (2) the degree of ionization, and (3) the degree of lipid solubility.
 Fetal/maternal ratios of local anesthetics appear to be inversely related to the degree of plasma protein binding, because only the free, unbound drug is available for placental transfer.
-Bupivacaine with a high protein binding capacity (95%) has a low fetal/maternal ratio (0.2 to 0.4).
+Bupivacaine Hydrochloride in Dextrose Injection, USP with a high protein binding capacity (95%) has a low fetal/maternal ratio (0.2 to 0.4).
 The extent of placental transfer is also determined by the degree of ionization and lipid solubility of the drug.
 Lipid soluble, nonionized drugs readily enter the fetal blood from the maternal circulation.

-Pharmacokinetic studies on the plasma profiles of bupivacaine after direct intravenous injection suggest a three-compartment open model.
+Depending upon the route of administration, local anesthetics are distributed to some extent to all body tissues, with high concentrations found in highly perfused organs such as the liver, lungs, heart, and brain.
+Pharmacokinetic studies on the plasma profiles of Bupivacaine Hydrochloride in Dextrose Injection, USP after direct intravenous injection suggest a three-compartment open model.
 The first compartment is represented by the rapid intravascular distribution of the drug.
-The second compartment represents the equilibration of the drug throughout the highly perfused organs such as the brain, myocardium, lungs, kidneys and liver.
+The second compartment represents the equilibration of the drug throughout the highly perfused organs such as the brain, myocardium, lungs, kidneys, and liver.
 The third compartment represents an equilibration of the drug with poorly perfused tissues, such as muscle and fat.
 The elimination of drug from tissue distribution depends largely upon the ability of binding sites in the circulation to carry it to the liver where it is metabolized.

 The kidney is the main excretory organ for most local anesthetics and their metabolites.
-Urinary excretion is affected by renal perfusion and factors affecting urinary pH.
+Urinary excretion is affected by urinary perfusion and factors affecting urinary pH.
 Only 6% of bupivacaine is excreted unchanged in the urine.

-INDICATIONS AND USAGE
+INDICATIONS AND USAGE: